JaydonLaboy/DS422-Geocomputation/data/data/ndvi_practical_applications.md

 ## 1. Framing the Question

 **What environmental or social issue will you explore?**
-*Write your thoughts here:*  How can changes in NDVI values be used to measure the impacts of deforestation in the Amazon Rainforest over time?
+*Write your thoughts here:*  How can changes in NDVI values be used to measure the impacts of deforestation in Para, Brazil over time?

 ---